ikiddoo/ReactAuthDemo/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Others
 This source code only works with v8 firebase.
-Installing the latest v9 firebase may encounter isssues.
+Installing the latest v9 firebase may encounter issues.

 ## References (Official Documentation)
 1. [Firebase - Sign in with a pre-built UI](https://firebase.google.com/docs/auth/web/firebaseui)